-• XAResource's Xid has a branch qualifier, but not the transaction manager's transaction.
+Why does the XAResource's Xid have a branch qualifier, but not the transaction manager's transaction?

 WebLogic Server JTA transaction objects do not have branch qualifiers (i.e., TxHelper.getTransaction().getXid().getBranchQualifier() would be null).
 Since the branch qualifiers are specific to individual resource managers, the WebLogic Server transaction manager only sets the branch qualifiers in the Xids that are passed into XAResource methods.